Legrandin/pycryptodome/Doc/pycrypt.rst

 If you want to interface with some other program, you will have to know the details of the algorithm being used; this isn't a big loss.
 If you don't care about working with non-Python software, simply use the
-\module{pickle} module when you need to write a key or a signature to a file.
+\module{pickle`` module when you need to write a key or a signature to a file.
 It's portable across all the architectures that Python supports, and it's simple to use.